eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 + skill set:
 	- Solid Exeprience in image processing pipeline algorithm for video and still camera applications, including Bad Pixel Correction, Demosaicing, Denoise, Edge Enhancement etc.
 	- Knowledge and experience in ISP new features, including HDR, RGBW/RGBIR, or related
++ ASIC Digital Design Engineer
+	- Colorado Springs, Colorado
+	- Keysight is on the forefront of technology innovation, delivering breakthroughs and trusted insights in electronic design, simulation, prototyping, test, manufacturing, and optimization.
+Our ~15,000 employees create world-class solutions in communications, 5G, automotive, energy, quantum, aerospace, defense, and semiconductor markets for customers in over 100 countries.
+Learn more about what we do.
+	- Our powerful, award-winning culture embraces a bold vision of where technology can take us and a passion for tackling challenging problems with industry-first solutions.
+Diversity, equity & inclusion are integral parts of our culture and drivers of innovation at Keysight.
+We believe that when people feel a sense of belonging, they can be more creative, innovative, and thrive at all points in their careers.
+	- A major success factor for the company continues to be the development and deployment of breakthrough digital and mixed-signal Application Specific ICs (ASICs) that drive performance and value in new products.
+We have an exciting opportunity for a highly motivated Digital & DSP ASIC R&D Engineer to join our ASIC team.
+In this role, you will take part in the design of high-performance integrated circuit solutions for test and measurement applications including Oscilloscopes, Bit-Error Rate Testers, Frequency-Domain Instruments, and Autonomous Drive Emulation solutions.
+	- Join our collaborative, dynamic team environment in the design and verification of digital / DSP and mixed signal ASICs that meet Test & Measurement-grade product functionality, quality, and schedule requirements.
+Participate in the full spectrum of design activities for market-leading integrated circuits from concept, definition, DSP/digital logic design, IP integration & validation, verification, synthesis, tape-release, and through the system integration, turn-on & debug, product release, and product support phases.
+	- Responsibilities may include digital architecture definition, digital signal processing algorithm development, digital flow support, IP integration, RTL design, and verification of digital and mixed-signal ASICs from the block, subsystem, top-level, and FPGA cosim levels of the IC hierarchy.
+You’ll collaborate locally and globally in a complete ASIC development team including digital, analog, physical design, flow/tools, DFT, test, packaging, and NPI functions with access to world-leading semiconductor and foundry solutions.
+You’ll have the opportunity to work with our world-class data converter IP, invent new DSP algorithms to minimize analog impairments, and help enable breakthroughs in high-performance measurement circuits.
+	- This role will be part of Keysight Laboratories, a world-renowned technology organization which enables Keysight to be first to market with breakthrough, highly differentiated and market leading solutions.
+Our dedicated team of seasoned engineers has enabled countless innovations and inventions over many generations of ASIC and product development, spanning all corners of the technology landscape.
+	- Our beautiful development campus is located in Colorado Springs, Colorado at the base of Pikes Peak, and includes both office and advanced technology, assembly & machining facilities, as well as an 18-hole disc golf course, volleyball/basketball courts, a complete fitness center, and cafeteria.
+Our city is consistently rated as one of the best places to live in the United States.
+We enjoy bountiful outdoor access, year-round recreational opportunities, and over 300 days of sunshine per year.
+	- A major success factor for the company continues to be the development and deployment of breakthrough Digital/DSP and mixed signal Application Specific ICs (ASICs) that drive the performance and value of new products.
+We have an exciting opportunity for a Experienced  Digital & DSP/ASIC R&D engineer.
+This technical position is responsible for the Digital & DSP architecture development, RTL design and verification of digital and mixed signal ASICs.
+	- BS/MS in Electrical Engineering or Computer Engineering
+	- 2+ years of experience in the design and verification of digital or mixed signal ASICs
+	- Strong EE fundamentals with experience in ASIC Design, DSP, digital architectures, and verification of large ASIC designs
+	- Experience with ASIC/FPGA design flow, methodologies, and process
+	- Solid mathematical background with fluency in DSP theory and digital design techniques
+	- Proficiency in software models and their usage in the design, verification, and programming of an ASIC
+	- Fluency with object-oriented programming
+	- Strong teamwork and written/verbal communication skills
+	- Leadership skills to drive change and influence teams toward execution goals
+	- The level of role will be based on applicable experience, education and skills; Most offers will be between the minimum and the midpoint of the Salary Range listed below.
+	- Colorado Pay Range MIN $91,430 MID $121,900.00 -  MAX $152,380.00

+Candidates can be considered to work from the following locations:

+Colorado Springs, CO

+Colorado Pay Range MIN $91,430 MID $121,900.00 -  MAX $152,380.00